The York Water Company was founded in 1816 and is the oldest investor-owned utility in the nation.

 1956.
 Electrical Pumping Begins.
 Steam Era Ends.
 Steam powered pumps have been providing water to York since 1849.
 In 1956 electrical pumps were installed and the steam engines were maintained for backup until 1982 when they were replaced by diesel driven pumps.
 Want to read more?
 The York Water Company History of Steam Engine Water Pumps.

 1967.
 Completion of the Second Dam.
-In the midst of the “drought of record” York Water was building a second dam, now known as Lake Redman, just upstream of Lake Williams.
+In the midst of the “drought of record” York Water was building a second dam, now known as Lake Redman, named after The York Water Company’s General Manager at the time, John Redman, just upstream of Lake Williams.
 When it was completed, the total capacity of both lakes increased to 2.3 billion gallons!

 1996.
 180th Anniversary and Restoration of the Magnificent Ceiling.
 The great ceiling was restored by James Vallano, a conservator who had extensive experience including ceilings in the Capitol Building in Harrisburg.